TortitasT/edi/README.md

 - [ ] When on last character of line you cannot go up
 - [ ] When you type a longer line then type two short ones, put cursor at the end of the first one and go down one, it will go down two lines
+- [ ] When you type two newlines one shows as a weird character

 ### Optimizations